|

 questions.
 I had a million of them, but I was afraid to press my luck.

-After class, Crybaby Willis and I had a little discussion during
+I had a little discussion during

 our lavatory break.
 We had to march down there two by two, and two of us